dd32/td-gh-ex/readme.txt

 @version 2.8
 1. Fixed all issues according new wordpress guideline.

+@Version 2.9
+1. Screenshot update.
+2. Add Header image setting in the theme and default header image added also.
+3. Update style default tags.

 *****************Licence Copyrights Attribution*******************
 Becorp WordPress Theme, Copyright 2015 asiathemes Becorp is distributed under the terms of the GNU GPL